rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Is replication supported for all database types?

-Replication is supported for MySQL 5.6, Percona 5.6, and MariaDB 10.
+Replication is supported for MySQL 5.6 and later, Percona 5.6 and later, and MariaDB 10 and later.
 We do not support replication for MySQL 5.1 as this is an older version of MySQL and there have been significant improvements for replication support in newer versions of MySQL.
 We highly recommend all users to